Chillu1/ModiBuff/README.md

 var effect = StatusEffectEffect.Create(id, genId, StatusEffectType.Sleep, 5f, true);
 ```

+## Getting Effect State

+Getting effect state is done through
+`ModifierController.GetEffectState<TData>(int id, int genId, int stateNumber, EffectOn)`.
+It can be filtered by genId, which state (if there's duplicate of same effects), and the effect on.
+All filtering is optional, only id is needed.

+If needed, all effect states can be fetched through `ModifierController.GetEffectStates(int id, int genId)`

 ## Serialization

 To correctly serialize data, two things need to be serialized: The identification, and the mutable state.